1j01/pixelweaver/README.md

 ## API

-The API is not defined yet.
+The API is not well defined yet.
 Currently there's an arbitrary and kind of ridiculous viewport that's implicitly part of the API surface.
-I think it makes more sense as an "input" to the program.
+It should make more sense as an "input" to the program.
 Might even let you zoom around with the UI, previewing the change by scaling/translating the output of the program before simulating back up to that point.
-Also I should probably have a flag for whether a program uses immediate mode or not, and maybe whether it uses timestamps vs fixed steps.
+Also I should probably have a flag for whether a program uses immediate mode or not, and maybe whether it uses a fixed or variable timestep.

+At the top level, you can do initialization and provide `@draw` and `@update`.

 It uses [lightgl.js][] for the drawing API, in immediate mode.
+`@draw` is passed the `gl` object.

 There are no requirements that a program's state be JSON-serializable.
 You can even update state in `draw` if you want, but that should generally be done in `update`.